wp-plugins/gauntlet-security/README.txt

 * Keep WordPress up-to-date
 * Turn off the display of PHP errors
 * Turn off file editing in the control panel
-* Set security keys in the WP-Config file
+* Set security keys in WP-Config file
 * Don't advertise the WordPress version you are running
 * Turn off self-registration
 * Force SSL when accessing the admin area